MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ### Checking if mode is settable

-Sometimes it is useful to know whether the mode is settable before attempting to change it, for example if you would like to know if there is any value in asking the user their preference.
+Sometimes it is useful to know whether the mode is settable before attempting to change it, for example, if you would like to know if there is any value in asking the user their preference.
 This can be achieved with the IsSetModeSupported function:
 ```cs
 bool supported = m_movingPlatformManager.IsSetModeSupported();
 ```
 This function will return true if the device can change modes, and false if that is not possible.
 This function does account for Mobile Device Management (MDM) policies.
-For example if MDM forces the MovingPlatformMode to "On", then this function will return false.
+For example, if MDM forces the MovingPlatformMode to "On", then this function will return false.

 ## A demo script